usulpro/react-state-slider/README.md

 ## Credits

-If you use this component could you kindly consider to [star](https://github.com/UsulPro/react-state-slider/stargazers) this project
+<sub>If you use this component could you kindly consider to [star](https://github.com/UsulPro/react-state-slider/stargazers) this project</sub>

 Created with ❤︎ to OSS by [@UsulPro](https://twitter.com/UsulPro)